Watering

 4. 4

-Repot into fast-draining cactus or succulent mix if the current soil is dense or has been holding moisture longer than expected.
+Repot into a fast-draining cactus or succulent mix — heavy on pumice, coarse sand, or perlite — if the current soil is dense, compacted, or has clearly been holding moisture longer than expected.

 5. 5

-Adopt a strict dry-out-completely-between-waterings approach going forward, which for most indoor conditions means watering roughly every three to four weeks during active growth and even less in winter.
+Adopt a strict dry-out-completely-between-waterings approach going forward, which for most indoor conditions means watering roughly every three to four weeks during active growth and considerably less in winter.

 Prevention

-• Use a fast-draining cactus or succulent mix in a pot with drainage holes
+• Use a fast-draining cactus or succulent mix in a pot with real drainage holes

-• Water far less frequently in winter, when the plant is dormant
+• Water far less frequently in winter, when the plant is largely dormant

-• Remember that the caudex is an active water reservoir, not just decorative shape
+• Remember that the caudex is an active water reservoir, not just decorative shape, and factor that into how often you water

 Quick Summary